eosrio/hyperion-docs/docs/docker.md

 # Hyperion Docker
 !!! attention
-    This guide is not to date.
+    This guide is not up-to-date.

 Hyperion Docker is a multi-container Docker application intended to get Hyperion up and running as fast as possible.
 It will index data from a development chain where you can set your contracts, push some actions and see what happens when querying the Hyperion API.